The Most Incredible Seven Things To Do In Uruguay

 It is possible to get there via a 3 hours bus ride from the Tres Cruces terminal in Montevideo.
 However, I was coming from Argentina, so I opted for a ferry.
 Colonia Express and Buque bus both have a regular ferry from Buenos Aires to Colonia that takes about one hour to cross the Rio de la Plata.

 The Barrio Histórico of Colonia del Sacramento has been declared a World Heritage Site by UNESCO.
 A simple walking tour of Colonia, a pretty town founded by Portugues colonisers in 1680 allowed me to breathe in its history and charme, and if my breath was taken away by the heat, I could rest under the shade of the sycamore trees.

-I strolled along the cobbled streets of the centre, such as Calle de los Suspiros, where the bougavinllea bushes pop out from colourful and beautifully kept colonial houses.
+I strolled along the cobbled streets of the centre, such as Calle de los Suspiros, where the bouganvillea bushes pop out from colorful and beautifully kept colonial houses.
 For a nice view over the mighty Rio de la Plata I walked up the lighthouse located near the Plaza Mayor.

 Vintage car lovers will be able to spot many ‘50s cars parked at the side of the street.
 At sunset, there is nothing better than sipping a cold Pilsen beer while admiring the sunset over the Rio de la Plata.
 Finally, I concluded my day with a tasty dinner (“rabas”, or fried calamari, are delicious here) in one of the cozy restaurants around the Plaza Mayor.

 It’s easy to find a good place to stay in Colonia del Sacramento, although it may get crowded at weekends and in the summer when lots of people arrive on day trips from Argentina.
 I stayed at Posada Las Barrancas, a bit outside the centre.
 It is a lovely brand new hostel, with clean dorms, good beds, a fully equipped kitchen and good wifi.

 4. Relax, surf and hike in Punta del Diablo